Browser Information & Cookies

 We log IP addresses, which are the locations of computers or networks on the Internet.
 We also collect aggregate numbers of page hits in order to improve the value of our site.
 We do not gather, request, record, require, collect or track any Internet users' personal information through these processes.
 A cookie is a "crumb" of data stored by a user's browser that helps a web site/service recognize a unique computer; you can remove or block cookies by changing the settings of your browser.

 We maintain a variety of physical, electronic and procedural safeguards to protect your personal information—we use commercially reasonable tools and techniques to protect against unauthorized access to our systems.
 We may have links to outside web sites that we do not control; we are not responsible for the content or privacy policies of these sites (users should check those policies).
 If you have a Cluen account and wish to delete it, then email email@example.com with your desired effective termination date for processing.

 In compliance with the Privacy Shield Principles, The Cluen Corporation commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Private Shield policy should first contact The Cluen Corporation at:
+EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact The Cluen Corporation at:

 The Cluen Corporation